prerender/prerender-nginx/README.md

 # prerender-nginx
 This is the Prerender.io middleware configuration for an nginx server to allow Google (and other crawlers) to crawl your javascript website.

+This file is based on [this](https://gist.github.com/thoop/8165802) and it was updated following the recommendations in the comments

 The `nginx.conf` in this repository is full file for __reference__.

 Nginx config for